 Question: When was Freedom Reigns Ranch founded?

-Answer: Our first official session was October 2015, registered with the state of Tennessee as a charitable organization Spring 2016 and received our 501c3 Status from the IRS December 2016.
+Answer: Our first official session was in October 2015, registered with the state of Tennessee as a charitable organization in Spring 2016 and received our 501c3 Status from the IRS in December 2016.
 The ministry, however, began two years before the first official session with neighborhood kids close to the original facility where our founder boarded her horse and children in connection with her church who were in need.

 Question: How much does it cost?